Barathj121/AWS-Invoice-Genrator-and-expense-Calculator/README.md

 As the services might be inactivity while non usage kindly wait for few mins after clicking login and refresh or wait again until it shows some alert or logs in

 Note:

-You dont have to worry about the backend as everything is hosted in separate instances and been used as APIs here
+You dont have to worry about the backend as everything is hosted in separate instances and been used as APIs here following microarchitecture services